-Although WRDA is generally an authorization bill, Congress at times has used WRDA to reauthorize activities that would soon expire under established deauthorization processes or that have already been deauthorized.
-Authorizations of Corps construction projects generally are not time-limited; however, there is a process to begin deauthorization of projects that have been without funding for five years.
-In WRDA 1986, as modified by later legislation, Congress established two deauthorization processes, one for Corps studies and one for projects, unless congressional appropriations action is taken.
+Although WRDA largely is an authorization bill, Congress at times has used WRDA to reauthorize activities that would soon expire under established deauthorization processes or that were already deauthorized.
+Authorizations of Corps construction projects generally are not timelimited; however, there are processes to begin deauthorization of studies and projects that have not been funded for five years.
+Congress has established two deauthorization processes, one for Corps studies and one for projects, unless congressional appropriations action is taken.

 Under 33 U.S.C.
-579a(b)(2), every year the Secretary is directed to transmit to Congress a list of authorized projects and project elements that have received no obligations of funding during the last full five fiscal years.
+Section 579a(b)(2), every year the Secretary is directed to transmit to Congress a list of authorized projects and project elements that have received no obligations of funding during the last full five fiscal years.
 The project deauthorization list is published in the Federal Register.
 If funds are not obligated for the planning, design, or construction of the project or element during the next fiscal year, the project or element is deauthorized.
 The Secretary last transmitted a new list of construction projects eligible for deauthorization in 2007; those deauthorizations became final in 2009.
 Without a secretarial transmittal of a list, the deauthorization process is not initiated.
 That is, there have been no deauthorizations under this authority since 2009.